Marie Thérèse of France: Life during the Revolution (1789–1795)

 As Marie-Thérèse matured, the march toward the French Revolution was gaining momentum.
 Social discontent mixed with a crippling budget deficit provoked an outburst of anti-absolutist sentiment.
 By 1789, France was hurtling toward revolution as the result of bankruptcy brought on by the country's support of the American Revolution and high food prices due to drought, all of which was exacerbated by propagandists whose central object of scorn and ridicule was the Queen of France, Marie Antoinette.

-As the attacks upon the queen grew ever more vicious, the popularity of the monarchy plummeted.
+As the attacks upon the Queen grew ever more vicious, the popularity of the monarchy plummeted.
 Inside the court at Versailles, jealousies and xenophobia were the principal causes of resentment and anger toward Marie Antoinette.
-Her unpopularity with certain powerful members of the court, including the Duke of Orléans, led to the printing and distribution of scurrilous pamphlets which accused her of a range of sexual depravities as well as of spending the country into financial ruin.
-While it is now generally agreed that the queen's actions did little to provoke such animosity, the damage these pamphlets inflicted upon the monarchy proved to be a catalyst for the upheaval to come.
+Her unpopularity with certain powerful members of the court, including the Duke of Orléans, led to the printing and distribution of scurrilous pamphlets, known as libelles, which accused her of a range of sexual depravities, spending the country into financial ruin, and other ridiculous misinformation.
+While it is now generally agreed that the Queen's actions did little to provoke such animosity, the damage these pamphlets inflicted upon the monarchy proved to be a catalyst for the upheaval to come.
+These pamphlets would culminate in the sham trial of the Queen in 1793.

-The worsening political situation, however, had little effect on Marie-Thérèse, as more immediate tragedies struck when her younger sister, Sophie, died in 1787, followed two years later by the dauphin, Louis Joseph, who died of tuberculosis, on 4 June 1789, one day after the opening of the Estates-General.
+The worsening political situation, however, had little effect on Marie-Thérèse.
+More immediate tragedy struck when her younger sister, Sophie, died in 1787.
+This was followed two years later by the Dauphin, Louis Joseph, who died of tuberculosis on 4 June 1789, in the middle of the chaos of the Estates General.